-specifies (for OPTLP and OPTMILP procedures only) the input data set that contains block definitions to be used by the decomposition algorithm if METHOD=USER.
-See the section "The BLOCKS= Data Set in PROC OPTMILP and PROC OPTLP" on page 726 for more information.
-To specify blocks in PROC OPTMODEL, use the .block constraint suffix instead (see the section "The .block Constraint Suffix in PROC OPTMODEL" on page 726).
+specifies (for OPTLP and OPTMILP procedures only) the input data set that contains block definitions to use in the decomposition algorithm if METHOD=USER.
+See the section "The BLOCKS= Data Set in PROC OPTMILP and PROC OPTLP" on page 741 for more information.
+To specify blocks in PROC OPTMODEL, use the .block constraint suffix instead (see the section "The .block Constraint Suffix in PROC OPTMODEL" on page 742).